geckooooo/absclock/README.md

 `YYYY:MM:DD:HH:MM`

+#### Dot Notation

-If you want to indicate units to leave unspecified, or that aren't relevant to its usage, use the dot notation:
+If you want to indicate units to leave unspecified or that can be ignored, you can use the dot notation:

 `E:O:R:P:C:A:YYYY:.:DD:HH:.:.:.:.`